jasonfrink/Azure-SOC/README.md

 <h3>Data Connectors Configuration</h3>

-In order for Sentinel to analyze the event logs from the Windows 10 VM, we need to add the VM to the log analytics workspace.
-In the image below, there are currently no computers connected to the log analytics workspace.
+In order for Sentinel to analyze the event logs from the Windows 10 VM, we need to add the VM to the log analytics workspace ('AzureSOC-LogAnalytics').
+In the image below, there are currently no computers connected to 'AzureSOC-LogAnalytics'.

 ![image](https://github.com/user-attachments/assets/3213c8ea-ea3e-4031-a9a2-08daefe1d74f)

-In order to set up this connection, data connectors need to be setup within Sentinel.
+Data connectors need to be setup within Sentinel to establish this connection.

-Within the Sentinel workspace, there's an option to at Data Connectors.
-Using the Content Hub link, we can install the Windows Security Events connector.
+Within the Sentinel workspace, there's an option to add Data Connectors.
+Using the 'Content Hub' link, we can install the Windows Security Events connector.

 ![image](https://github.com/user-attachments/assets/7c6bc876-114c-4b68-891f-a33cbea04d15)